LeslieDancey/FME_Desktop_Advanced/custom_transformer_versioning.md

 Rather than just jiggling objects about to prove a point, let’s make a real update to this transformer.
 One thing we could do is filter data by geometry, so we aren’t trying to measure the length of a point feature, or similar.

 So, add a GeometryFilter transformer, in front of the LengthCalculator.

+Open the parameters and select Line and Arc as the geometries to filter by.
+Then click OK to close the dialog.

+Adjust the feature mapping so that the Line and Arc ports are directed into the LengthCalculator.
+Add a second output port object by right-clicking on the canvas and selecting Insert Transformer Output.
+Call the newly placed port Rejected and connect the <Unfiltered> data to it, like so:

+Now click the save button to save the custom transformer.
+You’ll be prompted whether you want to create a new version.
+Click the button labelled New Version to do so.

+**10)** Update Workspace

+Go back to the instance of FME Workbench where the original workspace is open.
+Click on the refresh button on the Transformer Gallery in order for FME to scan all custom transformers and discover the new version we’ve just created.